Spoken (app): Operation

-Spoken distinguishes itself from other AAC applications through the use of an large language model that provides predictive text capabilities, similar to a smartphone's autocomplete function.
+Spoken distinguishes itself from other AAC applications through the use of a large language model that provides predictive text capabilities, similar to a smartphone's autocomplete function.
 This feature learns from the user's speech patterns, offering increasingly personalized suggestions over time.
 Users can expand the app’s vocabulary in three ways: by repeatedly using new words in sentences so Spoken learns their context, by adding terms in bulk through the "Add Vocabulary" option for basic prediction, or by using the "Personalized Predictions" feature, which asks targeted questions to ensure new words are immediately predicted in the correct contexts.
 Additionally, Spoken can tailor its predictions based on the user's location, providing contextually relevant suggestions in specific settings such as restaurants or hospitals.

 The application includes a selection of natural-sounding, synthesized voices with customization options for pitch, speed, and volume, enabling users to choose a voice that best represents their identity or preferences.
 All voices included in Spoken are named after plants rather than people to make them appear more gender-neutral or unisex.
 Examples include Elderberry, Bottlebrush, and Dandelion.
 In 2025, Spoken expanded to allow users to access voices from external sources like Acapela.
 The same update added tools to generate new voices via ElevenLabs, either using text descriptions or voice cloning.

 Spoken supports a variety of input methods to accommodate different user needs and preferences.
 Beyond conventional typing and predictive text, it recognizes handwriting and even simple drawings, translating these inputs into spoken words.
 The data used to train Spoken's drawing canvas was sourced from the game Quick, Draw!, allowing it to recognize very crude drawings with great accuracy.
+The app also accepts emojis as an input, using them as a visual search to return related words.

 Spoken also offers a saved phrases feature, designed for users who regularly use specific sentences or expressions.
 These phrases can be retrieved in just two taps, streamlining communication in fast-paced or emergency situations.

 Another feature of Spoken is its "attention button."
 This feature was designed as a substitution for verbal cues like clearing one's throat.
 A single tap of this button repeatedly blinks the device's flashlight and plays a customizable, attention-grabbing sound.
 AAC users can use this feature to notify others that they are about to speak, or to quickly get someone's attention in an emergency.

 For additional accessibility, Spoken incorporates features like large print, dark mode, and word dividers to ensure that the app is usable and comfortable for individuals with varying needs.
 Updates have focused on improved compatibility with eye tracking and screen readers.

 Users can also display their sentences in fullscreen scale for communicating in high volume environments or in situations where they don't want to make noise.

 Other features include the ability to quickly share written content or audio clips from the app via text or email and an option to block certain words from appearing in predictions, providing an extra layer of personalization.